National Geographic Endeavour

 Shipboard facilities and amenities

-Nat Geo Endeavour has one Main Dining Room which offers single seating with unassigned tables.
+Nat Geo Endeavour features one Main Dining Room offering single-seating dining with unassigned tables.

-Ideally suited for the intriguing Galapagos expeditions, the ship carries wet suits, snorkeling gear, underwater cameras, a glass-bottom boat, kayaks and a fleet of Zodiacs.
-Every voyage is accompanied by a full-time doctor, photo instructor, video chronicler, wellness and undersea specialists.
+Well suited for Galapagos expeditions, the vessel carries wetsuits, snorkeling gear, underwater cameras, a glass-bottom boat, kayaks, and a fleet of Zodiacs.
+Each voyage includes a full-time doctor, photo instructor, video chronicler, wellness specialist, and undersea specialist.
 Internet access is available shipwide.

 Lindblad National Geographic Endeavour cruise ship

-Onboard public areas include an intimate covered deck with chairs, tables, and hammocks; a fitness center, sauna and LEX spa plus a small swimming pool; gift shop; library (Internet access); doctor’s office; lounge with a full-service bar and facilities for slide shows, presentations, and films.
+Onboard public areas include a covered deck with chairs, tables, and hammocks; a fitness center; sauna and LEX spa; a small swimming pool; gift shop; library with Internet access; doctor’s office; and a lounge with a full-service bar and facilities for slide shows, presentations, and films.

-Lindblad's “Open Bridge” policy allows passengers 24-hour access (depending on weather conditions) to the Wheelhouse/Navigation Bridge to meet and converse with the ship's officers on duty and the Captain.
+Lindblad’s “Open Bridge” policy allows passengers 24-hour access (weather permitting) to the Wheelhouse/Navigation Bridge to meet and converse with the ship’s officers on duty and the Captain.

 Itineraries

-MS Endeavour itinerary program is based on Galapagos Islands cruises departing from Baltra (pre- and post- cruise hotel stay in Guayaquil Ecuador).
+MS Endeavour’s itinerary program focuses on Galapagos Islands cruises departing from Baltra, with pre- and post-cruise hotel stays in Guayaquil, Ecuador.

 Photos of National Geographic Endeavour